DETAILED ACTION

 With respect to claim 17, Lu further teaches that the first temperature equalization board (Portion which accommodates 551-554) and the first inner wall are fixedly connected (See Fig 8).

 With respect to claim 21, Lu teaches (In Figs 7-9) a vehicle (101), wherein the vehicle is installed with a vehicle-mountable device (500, Title) and the vehicle-mountable device comprises a housing (501, 502), a first temperature equalization board (Portion which 551-554 are mounted), and a PCB (522), wherein the first temperature equalization board and the PCB are fastened inside the housing (See Fig 5A, for example), the first temperature equalization board is disposed on a first inner wall of the housing (See Fig 8), the PCB (522) is disposed between the first temperature equalization board and a second inner wall (Wall which 531-534 protrudes from) of the housing (See Fig 7, when assembled, 522 will be between the first temperature equalization board and the wall which 531-534 protrudes from), and the first inner wall is opposite to the second inner wall (See Fig 7), wherein the first temperature equalization board is a thermally conductive board (Col. 11, ll.
-18-23, “When unit cover 501 is lowered to cover unit tray 520, the heat transfer arms 551-554 substantially contact the corresponding heat generating components (e.g., sensor processing components) to receive the heat generated from the heat generating components and to transfer the heat to the unit cover 501.” which requires that the first temperature equalization board is thermally conductive); a first protrusion (551) is disposed on a side of the first temperature equalization board that is facing the PCB (See Fig 8); a first heat emission component (525) is disposed on a side of the PCB and that is facing the first temperature equalization board (See Fig 7); and a position of the first protrusion (551) corresponds to a position of the first heat emission component (Col. 11, ll.
+18-23, “When unit cover 501 is lowered to cover unit tray 520, the heat transfer arms 551-554 substantially contact the corresponding heat generating components (e.g., sensor processing components) to receive the heat generated from the heat generating components and to transfer the heat to the unit cover 501.” which requires that the first temperature equalization board is thermally conductive); a first protrusion (551) is disposed on the first temperature equalization board, the first protrusion protrudes towards the PCB (See Figs 7-8); a first heat emission component (525) is disposed on a side of the PCB and that is facing the first temperature equalization board (See Fig 7); and a position of the first protrusion (551) corresponds to a position of the first heat emission component (Col. 11, ll.
 14-23).

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Wang with that of Lu, such that, in Lu the first temperature equalization board is close to a first inner wall of the housing and a first heat pipe is disposed on a side of the first temperature equalization board that is facing the first inner wall, as taught by Wang, since doing so would increase heat transfer from the emission component and further allow for the heat to spread a further distance away from the first protrusion thus reducing hot spots on the equalization board and housing.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Wang with that of Lu, such that, in Lu the first temperature equalization board is disposed adjacent to a first inner wall of the housing, and a first heat pipe is disposed on the first temperature equalization board; the first heat pipe is physically separated from the first heat emission component facing the first protrusion, and the first heat pipe disperses heat, the heat being conducted from the first heat emission component through the first protrusion to the first heat pipe; and the first protrusion is in contact with the first heat emission component; or the vehicle-mounted device further comprises a first thermally conductive member, the first thermally conductive member is disposed between the first heat emission component and the first protrusion, and two sides of the first thermally conductive member are respectively in contact with the first heat dissipation component and the first protrusion, as taught by Wang, since doing so would increase heat transfer from the emission component and further allow for the heat to spread a further distance away from the first protrusion thus reducing hot spots on the equalization board and housing.

 It is further noted that separation of parts, such as separating the integral temperature equalization board & cover, has been held to be obvious1.